remotelabz/remotelabz-docs/docs/administrators/getting-started/ubuntu-worker-update.md

     git checkout dev
     ```

-Compare your `.env.local` file with the `.env` file to be sure we have the same parameters defined
+Compare your `.env.local` file with the `.env` file to be sure the same parameters are set

 ```bash
 sudo composer update